lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 while still enabling proxy operation.

 Conceptually this is achieved by splitting the CoAP message into an Inner Plaintext and Outer OSCORE Message.
-The Inner Plaintext contains sensible information which is not necessary for proxy operation.
+The Inner Plaintext contains sensitive information which is not necessary for proxy operation.
 This, in turn, is the part of the message which can be encrypted until it reaches its end destination.
 The Outer Message acts as a shell matching the